 From the above explanation it is obvious that being able to capture the angle of view would allow computing the focal length.
 And converting the captured value to corresponding voltages is necessary to be able to feed the 8051 analog port.
-The idea behind developing the unit to capture the zoom value is to use a potentiometer having a movable wiper representing a transducer.
+The idea behind developing the unit to capture the zoom value is to use a potentiometer having a movable representing a transducer.
 The potentiometer is mechanically coupled to the zoom lens mechanism for generating a voltage signal representative of the viewing angle of zoom lens.
-The potentiometer is placed right below the lens as can be seen in Figure 4, in a way such that rotating the lens results in the movement of the potentiometer wiper producing varied voltage signal values.
-In general for example, an analog level of 0% (0V) indicates that the lens is at its wide shot (wide and tight shot descriptions may be reversed for some camera lens, consult the manufacturer).
-An analog level of 100% (4.3V) indicates that the its tight shot.
-Signal at conditioning/amplification was not employed in developing this circuit as the obtained voltages lie in the range 0 - 4.3V which is close to the 0-5V analog input range of 8051.
-A formula to compute the zoom value or focal length is formulated based on the linear relation the voltage holds with the lens' angle of view.
-The unit operates with an error of ± -0.2 .
+The potentiometer is placed right below the lens as can be seen in Figure 6, in a way such that rotating the lens results in the movement of the potentiometer wiper producing varied voltage signal values.

-Figure 4.
-Mechanism for capturing zoom level
+Fig. 6 Mechanism for capturing zoom level